 This “tool” allows the police to stop a vehicle for any “legal” reason and their investigation can always lead to to a DUI if they suspect the driver has been drinking or using drugs.
 Sobriety or DUI Checkpoints are not the only methods that police use to check drivers for DUI.
 Other reasons for stopping a vehicle include Failure to Maintain Lane, Speeding, Accidents pretty much any reason to stop your vehicle may lead to a DUI investigation if you have been drinking.

 Georgia State Patrol stated that certain holidays, including St. Patricks Day, they see a increase in the arrests for DUI.
 St. Patrick’s day is synonymous with drinking green beer and wearing green to celebrate.
 This day involves quite a bit of drinking and the parties that go along with it are usually occasions that everyone remembers.

 Some people however end up remembering more than just a good party.
 With everything that goes on for St. Patrick’s day parties, some people either lose track or don’t keep count of their alcohol intake.
 With police being aggressive, or more aggressive, for DUI arrests, it means that more people are finding themselves the subject of a late night rendezvous with the police.

 As a result of the Governor’s office of Highway Safety teaming up with various organizations, including the HEAT and TEAM division of local counties, the cops are cracking down on impaired driving.

-Our office has 24 hour response lines and can answer your questions and help you.
-Give our team of DUI defense lawyers a call at 404-445-8494.
+Our office has 24-hour response lines and can answer your questions and help you.
+Give our team of DUI defense lawyers in Atlanta a call at 404-445-8494.
 We can help you mount a proper defense for your situation.